mastbaum/dirt/docs/example_project.rst

 Adding records and tasks to the database
 ----------------------------------------

 Records and the tasks that go with them are added directly to the CouchDB database.
-There are lots of ways of pushing data to couch, including ``curl -X PUT ...``, ``kanso pushdata ...``, any language's couchdb module, etc.
+There are lots of ways of pushing data to couch, including ``curl -X PUT ...``, ``egret pushdata ...``, any language's couchdb module, etc.

 For a real build tester, the record and task documents for each revision should be constructed and posted to the server by some kind of post-commit hook in your version control system.
 For this example, we will just construct the JSON documents manually.
 Save the following as r123.json (pretending this code has something to do with revision 123)::